 A survey of literary works that formed the basis for American literary art, from the Colonial Period to the Civil War.
-PREREQUISITE(S): ENG 112 or ENG 130

 ENG 232 AMERICAN LITERATURE AFTER THE CIVIL WAR (W) 3(3-0-0)

 A survey of literary works produced from the Civil War to the present in America.
 The development of American themes and genre is examined as a reflection of an emerging American literary identity.